The Post-Trial and Post-Hearing Stages of a Divorce Proceeding in San Diego

 Finally, the divorce is not finalized until six months after the initial filing began.
 Once this six months has passed, it will now be up to both former spouses to actually adhere to the judgement or risk being called back into court for refusing to follow what the judge ordered.
 Failure to abide by the ruling can result in the judge altering his original decisions.

 Any step in the divorce process can seem overwhelming to the couple who is experiencing it.
 This is why it is important to have experienced legal counsel there to assist you from the early filing stages to those final steps after the judgment has been made.
-These are complex legal matters that need to be handled carefully and considerably by the Law Office of Thomas M. Huguenor, who understands what is required through each step in the divorce process and can help explain and walk you through the necessary post-trial and post-hearing procedures.
+These are complex legal matters that need to be handled carefully and considerably by Huguenor Mattis, A.P.C., who understands what is required through each step in the divorce process and can help explain and walk you through the necessary post-trial and post-hearing procedures.
 Give us a call today at (858) 458-9500.